cabforum/smime/SBR.md

 ### 3.2.4 Authentication of individual identity

-The following requirements MUST be fulfilled to authenticate Individual identity attributes included in `sponsor-validated` and `individual-validated` Certificate profiles.
+The following requirements MUST be fulfilled to authenticate Individual identity attributes included in `Sponsor-validated` and `Individual-validated` Certificate profiles.

 The CA or RA MUST collect evidence supporting the following identity attributes for the Individual Applicant: